Direct Access Barristers

 - −Matters that need heavy ongoing disclosure or witness management.

-- −Cases needing to hold significant sums in a regulated client account (e.g. conveyancing).
+- −Cases needing to hold significant sums in a regulated client account, such as conveyancing.

 - −Some criminal investigations where solicitor-led representation is required.

-- −Public-funded (legal aid) work — direct access barristers cannot accept legal aid.
+- −Public-funded (legal aid) work, as direct access barristers cannot accept legal aid.

 If your matter is not suitable for direct access we will tell you up front and, where useful, point you to a solicitor who can lead the file with counsel kept in reserve.